nemethviktor/OfficeFileVersionUpdater/readme.md

 ### Notes re Office (file) versions

-For the "x-files" (as in PPTX, XLSX, DOCX):
+For the "x-files..." (as in PPTX, XLSX, DOCX):

 - PowerPoint and Excel have no "compatibility mode".
 All PPTX/XLSX files are the same version.
 Due to this the code entirely ignores PPTX/PPTM/XLSX/XLSM files as there's no benefit to re-saving them.
 - DOCX files do have “compatibility mode" and therefore they _are_ processed.